ayans7/Maven-Market/README.md

 # Key Features and Benefits:

-1. Regional Performance Comparison:
+# 1. Regional Performance Comparison:
-  i.
-The dashboard enables the sales team to compare performance across different regions (Canada, Mexico, US) by visualizing metrics like total sales, units sold, and growth over time. ii.
-Regional leaders can drill down into specific locations to understand which stores or areas are performing well and which need attention.
+1. The dashboard enables the sales team to compare performance across different regions (Canada, Mexico, US) by visualizing metrics like total sales, units sold, and growth over time.
+2. Regional leaders can drill down into specific locations to understand which stores or areas are performing well and which need attention.

-2. Product Category Trends:
+# 2. Product Category Trends:
-  i.
-Interactive visuals allow users to explore product category performance in detail.
-The dashboard provides insights into top-performing categories, seasonal trends, and variations
-      in demand over time.
+1. Interactive visuals allow users to explore product category performance in detail.
+The dashboard provides insights into top-performing categories, seasonal trends, and variations in demand over time.
-  ii.
-Identifies underperforming categories, enabling better stock management and product focus.
+2. Identifies underperforming categories, enabling better stock management and product focus.

-3. High-Value Customers Identification:
+# 3. High-Value Customers Identification:
-  i.
-With calculated fields and customer segmentation, the dashboard highlights high-value customers based on purchase behavior, frequency, and total spend. ii.
-Helps the sales and marketing teams target promotions and loyalty programs more effectively.
+1. With calculated fields and customer segmentation, the dashboard highlights high-value customers based on purchase behavior, frequency, and total spend.
+2. Helps the sales and marketing teams target promotions and loyalty programs more effectively.

-4. Time-Based Analysis:
+# 4. Time-Based Analysis:
-  i.
-The dashboard offers the ability to analyze sales data over different time periods (daily, weekly, monthly, yearly) to identify trends, seasonal patterns, and performance
+1. The dashboard offers the ability to analyze sales data over different time periods (daily, weekly, monthly, yearly) to identify trends, seasonal patterns, and performance fluctuations.
-      fluctuations.
-  ii.
-Supports historical comparisons to track year-over-year growth and understand the impact of promotional campaigns.
+2. Supports historical comparisons to track year-over-year growth and understand the impact of promotional campaigns.

-5. Real-time Data Refresh:
+# 5. Real-time Data Refresh:
-  i.
-Integrated with the company’s sales databases, the dashboard updates in real-time, allowing the sales team to access up-to-the-minute information. ii.
-Real-time updates ensure that managers and decision-makers can act quickly to address performance issues or capitalize on emerging opportunities.
+1. Integrated with the company’s sales databases, the dashboard updates in real-time, allowing the sales team to access up-to-the-minute information.
+2. Real-time updates ensure that managers and decision-makers can act quickly to address performance issues or capitalize on emerging opportunities.

-6. User Interactivity:
+# 6. User Interactivity:
-  i.
-Users can filter and drill down on specific data points, enabling them to focus on the information most relevant to their needs. ii.
-Interactive slicers and buttons allow stakeholders to quickly adjust the view, enhancing the dashboard’s usability.
+1. Users can filter and drill down on specific data points, enabling them to focus on the information most relevant to their needs.
+2. Interactive slicers and buttons allow stakeholders to quickly adjust the view, enhancing the dashboard’s usability.

-7. Key Performance Indicator (KPI) Tracking:
+# 7. Key Performance Indicator (KPI) Tracking:
-  i.
-KPIs like total revenue, sales growth, average transaction value, and sales per employee are clearly visualized. ii.
-The dashboard allows managers to set targets and track progress in real-time.
+1. KPIs like total revenue, sales growth, average transaction value, and sales per employee are clearly visualized.
+2. The dashboard allows managers to set targets and track progress in real-time.

 # Implementation Process:
 1. Data Preparation: Raw sales data from multiple sources (regional databases, point-of-sale systems, customer databases) was gathered and cleaned to ensure consistency and accuracy.